-- Nestling: A young bird that is several days old and covered with fluffy down.
+- Nestling: A nestling is a young bird that is several days old and covered with fluffy down.
 These birds are more active and demanding, but are not yet ready to care for themselves.
-They may be beginning to grow flight feathers but are nowhere near ready to leave the nest or go without parental care.
+They may be beginning to grow flight feathers but cannot leave the nest or go without parental care.

 - Fledgling: A young bird that has developed most of its flight feathers and is ready to leave the nest is called a fledgling.
-These young birds may remain under its parents' care for some time after actually vacating the nest.
+These young birds may remain under parental care for some time after actually vacating the nest.
 These birds are awkward and inexperienced, and do not fly well, but may hop around eagerly.

-- Juvenile: A bird that has grown past the most awkward youth stages but is not yet a mature adult.
+- Juvenile: A juvenile bird has grown past the most awkward youth stages but is not yet a mature adult.
 Juvenile birds may look similar to adults but still show some of the camouflage of their youth, and their field marks may not be as well defined as mature birds.

 Baby Bird Names for Specific Bird Families